 The American Smooth features every frame you can think of.
 Whether that is a closed hold, promenade, side by side, or some creative, non-traditional, dance frame the world has yet to see.
 It's all free and clear frame-wise for the American Smooth.

 The International Style Dance frame is restricted.
 You must stay in your dance hold, facing your partner, maintaining body contact, at all times.
-There are no open positions.
+There are no open positions in its dance styles.

 3. The Costuming